Kuk Harrell: Harrell's vocal production philosophy

-Harrell is a rarity in that he is a vocal producer who engineers all his own sessions.
+Harrell claims to serve as both vocal producer and audio engineer for his studio sessions.
 He is quoted as saying "...I engineer all of my own stuff.
 I create the pace that the artist wants.
 To have someone in the middle – another engineer – would slow down my process."

 Regarding vocal processors, Harrell says "it's the sound of today in pop music.
 But I use it as an enhancement and not to create the sound.
 My role is to capture the artist's personality.
 To trick them out with Auto-Tune would defeat that purpose, but consumers are used to hearing things pitch perfect so I use pitch correction to ensure that I have a flawless performance."